EliWoodard/Web-Dev.atom/Journal.md

 - Started GitHub repo for web-dev and need to add html files.
 - Added html/image files and formatted folders for repo.
 - Started Section 3 and began coding in interactable objects.
+## Date: 9/4/2022
+### Entries num: 2
+- Finished Section 3 and worked on completing Section 4.
+- Section 4 has covered basic CSS methods and usage.